EU ETS - Aviation

 Reduced scope of ETS

-The scope of the EU ETS is currently limited to flights within the European Economic Area (EEA) until the end of 2023.
+The scope of the EU ETS is currently limited to flights within the European Economic Area (EEA) until the start of 2027.
 This was done to support the development of a global market-based measure by the International Civil Aviation Organization (ICAO).

 The Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA), as the ICAO measure is known, aims to stabilise CO2 emissions at 2020 levels by requiring airlines to buy credits to offset the growth of their emissions after 2020.